 What is Prime Cost?

-Prime cost is the direct cost incurred in the process of manufacturing a product and typically includes the direct production cost of goods including the raw material and direct labor costs.
+Prime cost is the direct cost incurred in manufacturing a product and typically includes the direct production cost of goods, including the raw material and direct labor costs.
 It is an essential part of total manufacturing expenses.
-Costing and effective pricing of the goods are primarily determined on its basis.
+Costing and effective pricing of the goods are primarily determined on their basis.

-- It becomes a base for determining a price, including a margin of the product that is to be sold in the market.
+- It becomes a base for determining a price, including the margin of the product that is to be sold in the market.

 - It is a factor of direct cost, which means the summation of all the expenses like direct cost, conversion cost, and manufacturing cost that are directly incurred in the actual production of goods.

-- Any commission paid to a salesperson associated with particular sales is added in Prime Cost.
+- Any commission paid to a salesperson associated with particular sales is added to Prime Cost.

-- The raw material is an industry-specific component, and it may vary according to the type of goods produced, like a car manufacturer company of an automobile industry require Tyre, glass, fiber, rubber, metal, nuts and bolts, and many other small tools as raw material for manufacturing a car.
+- The raw material is an industry-specific component, and it may vary according to the type of goods produced; like a car manufacturer company or an automobile industry require Tyre, glass, fiber, rubber, metal, nuts and bolts, and many other small tools as raw material for manufacturing a car.

 - Any indirect cost like selling, administration, advertisements overhead is not a part of this Cost.